supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 In this task, you will load sample security alerts and review the alert details.

-1. Log in to WIN1 virtual machine as Azureuser Admin with the password as provided in the Environment tab.
+1. Log in to lab virtual machine as Azureuser Admin with the password as provided in the Environment tab.

 1. In the Edge browser, open the Azure portal at (https://portal.azure.com).